Fleckism/SecurityPlus/3 Performing Security Assessments/3A Assess Organizational Security L3a.md

 -   tracert—uses ICMP probes to report the round trip time (RTT) for hops between the local host and a host on a remote network. tracert is the Windows version of the tool.
 -   traceroute—performs route discovery from a Linux host. traceroute uses UDP probes rather than ICMP, by default.
--   pathping—provides statistics for latency and packet loss along a route over a longer measuring period. pathping is a Windows tool; the equivalent on Linux is mtr ( Rogue host is modifying traff.
+-   pathping—provides statistics for latency and packet loss along a route over a longer measuring period. pathping is a Windows tool; the equivalent on Linux is mtr  **( Rogue host is modifying traffic before forwarding it, with the side effect of increasing network latency)**.

 In a security context, high latency at the default gateway compared to a baseline might indicate a man-in-the-middle attack.
 High latency on other hops could be a sign of denial of service, or could just indicate network congestion.